shubh24/shubh24.github.com/_posts/2016-07-25-nandi-hills---bengalurus-favourite-weekend-escapade.md

 So, last Saturday, me along with [Dhruv](https://www.facebook.com/dhruvgoel2295),[Kshitij](https://www.facebook.com/kshitij.agarwal.1422) and [Shambhavi](https://www.facebook.com/shambhavi.mehrotra.3) went on a day-trek to Nandi Hills.
 Wikitravel told us that the fort on the hills was Tipu Sultan's personal summer resort, and some Prime Ministers in independent India have also visited thereafter.

- We hired two scootys the previous night, thanks to RentOnGo.
+ We hired two scootys the previous night, thanks to WheelStreet.
 The 3 guys began from HSR and picked me up at Marathahalli at around 7 in the AM.
 The road trip was liberating, to say the least!
 I sat pillion behind Shambhavi and enjoyed every bit of the monsoonish weather -- it took us about 3 hours to reach up the hills, thanks to my awesome Google Maps skills(sarcasm!).

 ![Road Trip](/images/road_trip.jpg)